alkamauss/content/sites/dev.mauss/posts/django-quick-setup-guide-with-gitlab-and-heroku/+article.md

       - 2 & 8 &rarr; for Production in Heroku
       - 12 &rarr; registering your app to the project
       - 17 &rarr; to use the WhiteNoiseMiddleware
-      - 23 &rarr; to set the global template in your root directory as a folder called 'template'
+      - 23 &rarr; to set the global template in your root directory

       ```python
       #$ file: project/settings.py#92